 Seminars and lectures

-Norman lectures on all aspects of his practice, both from Chambers, at solicitors’ offices and at venues across the world.
+Professor Norman Palmer lectures on all aspects of his practice, and the modern law affecting cultural objects, both from Chambers, at solicitors’ offices and at venues across the world.
 Examples of recent talks by him are given earlier.